 Contributors and Detractors

-For the year ended December 31, 2024, the Matthews Emerging Markets Sustainable Future Fund returned -2.46%, (Investor Class) and -2.33% (Institutional Class) while its benchmark, the MSCI Emerging Markets Index, returned 8.05% over the same period.
+For the quarter ended June 30, 2026, the Matthews Emerging Markets Sustainable Future Fund returned 37.88%, (Investor Class) and 37.99% (Institutional Class) while its benchmark, the MSCI Emerging Markets Index, returned 24.15% over the same period.

-On a country basis, the top three contributors to relative performance were India due to stock selection, Mexico due to zero allocation and Saudi Arabia due to stock selection.
-The top three detractors were Taiwan, China/Hong Kong and Brazil due to stock selection.
+On a country basis, the top three contributors to relative performance were China/Hong Kong due to stock selection, the U.S. due to an off-benchmark allocation and South Korea due to an overweight allocation.
+The top three detractors were Taiwan and Poland due to stock selection and Romania due to an off-benchmark allocation.

-On a sector basis, the top three contributors to relative performance were industrials and consumer discretionary due to stock selection and materials due to an underweight allocation.
-The top three detractors were information technology (IT), health care and financials due to stock selection.
+On a sector basis, the top three contributors to relative performance were industrials due to stock selection, materials due to zero allocation and financials due to stock selection.
+The two detractors were consumer staples due to an overweight allocation, utilities due to an overweight allocation and stock selection.

 Outlook